In this post, learn how to secure your digital devices, whether mobile or desktop,

 Make sure your OS and other apps are always up to date.
 Set your OS and apps to update automatically once new updates are released.

-Updates fix bugs and address any known security issues or compromises that may make your device susceptible to attacks from intruders, malware, and phishing scams.
+Updates fix bugs and address known security issues or compromises that may make your device susceptible to attacks from intruders, malware, and phishing scams.